gtatters/ThermImageJ/Readme.md

 *"Error: Please specify input file, output folder, the output filename base, pattern to split, and output file extension."*

-This verifies that the perl script is installed where your machine can access it.
+This is a good error, and verifies that the perl script is installed where your machine can access it!

 If you see: